nahmed215/Prestack-impedances-density-inversion/README.md

 ## Overview

 The code implements:
+- Aki–Richards (1980) linearized reflectivity modeling (Used gradient equations B2-B4: Appendix B of Ahmed et al. (2026))
-- Aki–Richards / Fatti linearized reflectivity modeling
+- Fatti et al. (1994) linearized reflectivity modeling (Used gradient equations A2-A4: Appendix A of Ahmed et al. (2026))
-- Adjoint-state gradient computation
+- Adjoint-state gradient computation (See equations A2 - A4 and B2 - B4, Appendix A/B of Ahmed et al. (2026))
-- L-BFGS and nonlinear conjugate gradient optimization
+- L-BFGS optimization
-- Tikhonov and TV regularization
+- Tikhonov regularization

 ## Requirements
 - MATLAB R2020 or newer

 ## How to run

-1. Open `Inversion folder
+1. Open `Inversion folders: (INVERSION_AkiRichardsEquation.zip or INVERSION_FattiEquation.zip)
 2. Run the forward model - Step 1
 3. Run the script ''run inversion

 ## Repository structure

-Two folders for each inversion - using Fatti et al and Aki and Richards equations
+Two folders for each inversion - using Fatti et al. and Aki and Richards equations